-For the month of Thanksgiving I want to express thanks for people, stories, and incidents that have inspired or impacted my life in a positive way.
+(This post was written several years ago.
+Isaac is continuing to grow and enjoy life.)
+I want to express thanks for people, stories, and incidents that have inspired or impacted my life in a positive way.
 My niece once posted the question, “What inspires you?”
-My mind was barraged with a number of different inspirational heroes and heroines.
-But children came first to my mind. … More Thankful for Children
+My mind was barraged with a number of different inspirational … More Thankful for Children

 I was always a curious child, full of questions, taking in information especially from the adult world that I didn’t always comprehend.
 I did love to be read to and had watched lots of Westerns on TV.
 One part of the Westerns I was in love with were the horses.
 That’s a story for another … More How I Almost Ended My Life at 6 Years Old